''Mapping is a type of visual architecture that strategically selects, translates, organises and shapes space.'' Nadia Amoroso from DataAppeal

-Architects use maps to gather important data gathered during surveys, research and analysis.
+Architects use maps to connect important data gathered during surveys, research and analysis.
 A map is a focal point for tracking information collected on environmental, functional and social aspects of a design project as it progresses.
 Data visualisation allows architects to research and present site possibilities and characteristics that offer insight into the project helping the development of design solutions.

 When the data are exhibited visually it is much easier to extract significant patterns and information that would otherwise be indistinguishable in numbers, and this essentially permits to develop conclusions and make informed design decisions.
 Not only does this display of information aid the designers with their projects, but it can also demonstrate data to a client more understandably, helping them to acknowledge the origin of the design decisions and allowing them to engage with the design process from a preliminary stage.
 Mapping helps to gain a better understanding of the data the designers are trying to represent and how it might be used to deliver value to their clients.